sjswuitchik/duck_comp_gen/zNCBI_run/05_CompPopGen/02_MKpipeline/README.md

 ## Configuration and set up

+#### NB: this is slightly different from the original version in sjswuitchik/CompPopGen_sjsw to work with the snakemake version of fastq2vcf
 Project directory should be set up as outlined in directory_tree.pdf so the main pipeline can automatically switch between directories and call files as necessary.

 First, set up a conda environment that will allow access to python and R packages: